fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Using-OAuth2.0.md

 If you are coming from ClientLogin, you will need to ask yourself:

-  1. (**Native Application**) Is my application going to run offline or only ever use one user to log into the API?
+  1. (**Installed Application**) Is my application going to run offline or only ever use one user to log into the API?
-  1. (**Web Application**) Is my application going to be web application and request the user log in?
+  1. (**Web Application**) Is my application going to be a web application and request the user log in?

 If the answer to (1) is yes, then you will be using offline credentials with an installed application flow.
 Specifically, you will be using the OfflineCredentials utility in this library.

 If the answer to (2) is yes, then you will be setting up a web server to listen for redirects as the user logs in.
-You will need to register an application in the cloud console that can do this.
+You will need to register an application in the developers console that can do this.

 For a screencast on how to do this, see: